AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

 ![clickable links](images/demo-screenshots/clickableLinkExample.png)

 **Q**: How do I copy the email address of a contact?<br>
-**A**: You can copy any specific details of a contact or an event just by clicking on that detail! <br>
+**A**: You can copy any specific details of a contact or an event just by clicking on that detail. <br>
 As shown on the image above, clicking on the `email` of `Charlotte Oliveiro` will copy her Email Address.

 **Q**: Can SoConnect automatically open a hyperlink on my browser?<br>
 **A**: You can open any hyperlinks that you have included in a contact or in an event.
 This includes telegram handles and Zoom meeting links.<br>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**